 Then the magic happens:

 In seconds, you’ll see the average monthly search volume for your selected keywords.
-The data can be exported to Excel, and the process can be repeated as many times as you like.
+The data can be exported to Excel.
 This is handy for people who work with online marketing and SEO.

 Now it’s time to bulk ;-)